abelardopardo/ontask_b/docs/Using/details.rst

 The Columns
 ***********

-The data in a workflow is stored in a structure called *a matrix* that is made of rows and colums (similar to a spreadsheet).
+The data in a workflow is stored in a structure called *a table* that is made of rows and colums (similar to a spreadsheet).
 The information about the columns is included in a table in the workflow details page.

 .. figure:: images/Ontask____columns.png
    :align: center